CDSP-SCPO/blogit/content/posts/dataverse-orcid-autoupdate/index.md

 ---
 layout: post
 title:  "How to automate updates from Dataverse publications to your ORCID contributor and researcher online CV"
-abstract: "This tutorial will help you set an ORCID record (or public record) auto-update triggered by a dataset publication on a Dataverse repository using DOIs as dataset PIDs"
+summary: "This tutorial will help you set an ORCID record (or public record) auto-update triggered by a dataset publication on a Dataverse repository using DOIs as dataset PIDs"
+date: 2023-03-15
 ---

 ## 1. Rationale

 This tutorial demonstrates how you can leverage persistent identifiers (PIDs) and associated features to **capture metadata workflows** and **automatically update the research graph**.

 See [Fenner, M., & Aryani, A. (2019).
 Introducing the PID Graph (https://doi.org/10.5438/JWVF-8A66)](https://doi.org/10.5438/jwvf-8a66).